 In the story, we watch a craftsperson bring the past and the future together and how a magical east-west cycle begins and continues as a traveller steps into the village.
 Fidan is a producer who contributes to the transformation of ordinary craft productions of the east into decorative and eye-catching objects in the artificial world of the west.

 The rag dolls of the fidan (sapling) symbolize just one stone of the cultural bridge between east and west in its own country.
 Fidan’s rag dolls continue to smile at the world through a small window opening from East to West.

 She was born and lives in Damal Village in Kars, located in Eastern Turkey.
 It is known for its traditional decorative handmade “Fidan dolls / Damal dolls” produced in Turkey and Kars.
 She is 75 years old.

 About Songül ARAL

 I am from Turkey.
 I live in Malatya.
 I work as a faculty member in the Department of Traditional Turkish Handicrafts and Graphic Design Department of the Faculty of Fine Arts and Design, İNÖNÜ UNIVERSITY.
 I continue my field applied studies on traditional folk crafts.
 Mostly, I focus on our hand weaving, especially carpets and traditional women’s jewellery.
-As the author of this article that brought the sapling to you, I watched it for the first time from my home in 1990 in a program of our state television TRT.
+As the author of this article that brought the sapling to you, I watched it for the first time from my home in 1990 in a program on our state television TRT.
 Years later, we met face-to-face with Fidan in an exhibition/workshop organization of my teacher Lale, who was a lecturer and consultant at the University in Ankara, where I was during my doctoral education.
 I wish you a long life with good health, thanks.
-Email: email@example.com or firstname.lastname@example.org
+Email: firstname.lastname@example.org or email@example.com